seriousm4x/UpSnap/README.md

 You can use the example [docker-compose.yml](docker-compose.yml) file and just run `docker-compose up -d`.

+The website will be available at [localhost:8000](http://localhost:8000).
+If you run it on a different pc, it will be `http://<your-ip>:8000`.
+You can change the port in the docker-compose file.

 ## 🔧 Available Env Vars

 | env var | type | info |